pligonstein/pligonstein.github.io/_posts/2024-08-16-Rust-Embedded-Systems.md

 use {defmt_rtt as _, panic_probe as _};
 ```

 The first two lines were explained a little earlier, so there is no need to explain them again.
 Then, we import all the functions from the crates that we need.
+Also, keep in mind that the last line is a must in your code and that it doesn't run without it as it handles the faults and detects both Rust panics as well as HardFaults raised by the Cortex-M processor.
 I'll be explaining what each function does:

 ```rust
 #[embassy_executor::main]